famid/gradient_the_bot/README.md

 GITHUB_USERNAME=<your github username>
 ROOT_PATH="your root path"

-8. Run gradient.py file from gradient package.
+8. Run gradient.py file.
+$ python gradient.py or python3 gradient.py

+9. Type the project type.
+Laravel or React
-9. After running the project, imput project name
+10. Then imput the project name
-10. Then set database credentials if you want
+11. For Laravel, input the database credentials if you want
 ```